De La Salle Green Archers and Lady Archers: Women's basketball

 The Lady Archers have won a total of five championship titles.
 They were UAAP title holders from 1999 through 2002.
 Their most recent championship was in UAAP Season 76 in 2013.

 3x3 basketball

 The Green Archers won the UAAP Season 85 3x3 basketball tournament in 2023.
 They retained the title the following year in UAAP Season 86.
 They won their third consecutive title in UAAP Season 87.
+In UAAP Season 88, the Green Archers swept the tournament en route to their fourth consecutive championship.

 Football

 La Salle has a total of 67 football championship titles in the NCAA and UAAP combined.
 Under its membership stint in the NCAA, La Salle won 51 championship titles – 21 under the men's division and 30 under the juniors' division.
 In the UAAP, the school has 16 championship titles – four in the men's division, 11 in the women's division, and one in the juniors' division.

 Men's football

 De La Salle has the most football championships in Philippine NCAA history, totaling 21 collegiate championships.
 The high school team has 30 championship trophies.
 The school's golden era of football was from 1932 through 1940 when La Salle won nine consecutive championships.
 La Salle was also the NCAA Senior Division champion from 1971 through 1977.
 Notable players include Roderico Reyes, Joey Veloso, Johnny Sun, Julian "Julep" Lao, Inaki Vicente, Mike Moran, Danny Moran, Dicky Moran, Robs Delfino, Iñaki Alvarez, Ike Monserrat, Babes Tan, Christian Lozano, Alvin Ocampo, Jose Pons, and Albe Aparilla.
 The Juniors team was champion from 1937 to 1941 and from 1971 through 1976.
 The school was NCAA double champions in both Junior and Senior divisions from 1937 through 1940.
 La Salle was also the NCAA double champion in both Junior and Senior divisions from 1971 through 1976.
 DLSU left the NCAA after the 1980–81 Season and eventually transferred to the UAAP.

 In the UAAP, the men's team has won four titles.
 The DLSU men's football team captured its first-ever solo UAAP championship via a sweep in UAAP Season 57.
 The team was coached by Hans Smit.

 In UAAP Season 54, DLSU was declared joint UAAP champions with UST.

 In UAAP Season 56, La Salle lost to UST 4–0 in the championship game.
 The following year, in UAAP Season 57, La Salle dethroned UST to win its second UAAP championship title.

 In UAAP Season 58, the team lost to Ateneo de Manila University in the Finals.

 In UAAP Season 59, DLSU won the Finals against Ateneo 5–1.

 DLSU successfully defended its crown in UAAP Season 60 and captured back-to-back championships.